antononcube/Raku-Graph/README-work.md

   - [ ] Adjacency matrix (sparse)
   - [ ] Incidence matrix (dense)
   - [ ] Incidence matrix (sparse)

+### CLI

+- [ ] TODO Come up with a meaningful CLI script functionalities exposure
+  - [ ] One script or separate creation and graph-operations scripts?
+  - [ ] What is the set of commands?
+- [ ] TODO CLI functionalities
+  - [ ] TODO Graph creation
+  - [ ] TODO Graph tests over graphs given with JSON files
+  - [ ] TODO Produce the Graphviz DOT, WL, Mermaid, JSON representations
+    - [ ] TODO For specified with parameters graphs
+    - [ ] TODO For JSON files
+- [ ] TODO Understanding commands like "hamiltonian path" or "grid-graph"
+  - Not just "hamiltonian-path" and "grid-graph".

 ### Tests

 - [ ] TODO Unit tests